 • Runs will not be scheduled more than 100 days in the future.

-• At least 3 runs will be scheduled.
+• At least three runs will be scheduled.

 • Runs will be scheduled until at least one hour in the future.

-These behaviors can all be adjusted through the relevant settings that can be viewed with the terminal command prefect config view --show-defaults:
+These behaviors are adjustable through the relevant settings with the prefect config view --show-defaults command:

 PREFECT_API_SERVICES_SCHEDULER_DEPLOYMENT_BATCH_SIZE='100'